EN18CS301025/Course-Project/README.md

 # Course-Project
-Using standard machine learning algorithms to make predictions on devnagari characters
+Using standard machine learning algorithms to make predictions on an image dataset.